+The Company sells used equipment on a regular basis.
 The Company's fleet is subject to residual value risk upon disposition, and may not sell at the prices or in the quantities it expects.

 The Company continuously evaluates its fleet of equipment as it seeks to optimize its vehicle size and capabilities for its end markets in multiple locations.
 The Company therefore seeks to sell used equipment on a regular basis.
 The market value of any given piece of equipment could be less than its depreciated value at the time it is sold.
 The market value of used equipment depends on several factors, including: